Overview

 Spa treatments

-The trip ends in Lusaka.
-You can fly directly from the Kenneth Kaunda International Airport (LUN) back home or arrange for a flight from there back to Victoria Falls Airport (VFA) (at your own cost).
+The trip ends in Lusaka, whether or not you join the post-trip extension.
+You can fly directly from the Kenneth Kaunda International Airport (LUN) back home or arrange for a flight from there back to Victoria Falls Airport (VFA) or Livingstone (LVI) at your own cost.

-The trip officially starts on May 26th, but if you are traveling across an ocean to get to Zambia, consider arriving a day early so you have time to relax and adjust to the local time zone.
+The trip officially starts mid-afternoon, May 25th, but if you are traveling across an ocean to get to Zambia, consider arriving a day early so you have time to relax and adjust to the local time zone.
 If you do decide to arrive early, you can book your pre-trip night directly on our website.

 Both travel insurance and medical insurance are required.
 Please see our travel insurance page for more information.

-The domestic carrier we will be using in Zambia requires checked luggage to weigh no more than 15 kg and carry-on bags to weigh no more than 5 kg.
+The domestic carrier we will be using in Zambia requires checked luggage to weigh no more than 15 kg (33 lb) and carry-on bags to weigh no more than 5 kg (11 lb).
 All of your bags will be weighed before boarding the plane.
-There will be a fee if your bags are overweight.
+There will be a fee if your bags exceed the weight limit.
 So, pack smartly as you will want to buy souvenirs.

 In winter, which is when we will be visiting, there’s hardly any rain and humidity is low.
 The skies are cobalt blue, the days are hot, and the nights are cool.
-Expect high's in the high 70's and low's in the mid 50's.
+Expect highs in the high 70°Fs and lows in the mid 50°Fs.

-We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
+We'll have a Zoom call about 8 weeks before the trip starts to discuss important logistics and give you packing guidance.
+In the meantime, here is a great website with packing lists and tips to reference.